Chennai Super Kings suspend team doctor over a tweet on India-China Galwan valley clash

 “The Chennai Super Kings Management was not aware of the personal tweet of Dr. Madhu Thottappillil.
 He has been suspended from his position as the Team Doctor,” the statement read.

-Thottappillil has been with the team since the IPL’s inception and is a specialist in sports medicine, reported Outlook India.

-After tweeting, Thottappillil had deleted the tweet but the screenshots of it were doing rhe rounds on social media.
-The CSK management then decided to take action against the team doctor.
+Thottappillil has been with the team since the IPL’s inception and is a specialist in sports medicine, reported Outlook.
+Thottappillil had deleted the tweet but the screenshots of it were doing the rounds on social media.